|Download Help (Windows Only)|

 The most common 8-bit encoding in the United States and Western European countries is ISO Latin I, which is an extension of ASCII.

 ASCII encoding is a 7-bit code (from 0 to 127).
 It contains upper and lowercase English, American English punctuation, base 10 numbers, and a few control codes.
 Control codes are a set of non-displayable characters used for text formatting.
 You can print most of the ASCII characters in the \0x21 to \0x7F range.

-To represent international characters, single-byte operating systems use an 8-bit extension of ASCII.
-The lower 128 character codes are identical to ASCII, and the upper 128 are different for each code page.
+To represent international characters, operating systems support 8-bit encodings such as ISO Latin 1 as extensions of ASCII.
+The lower 128 character codes are identical to ASCII, and the upper 128 are different for each encoding.
 The various international characters reside in the upper 128 character codes.
-Windows, Linux, and Mac OS X use 8-bit character sets, but they each map differently, which causes portability problems.
+LabVIEW for Windows, Linux, and OS X (32-bit) use 8-bit character sets but different encodings, which can cause portability problems.

-When you port a VI from one platform to another, such as from Macintosh to PC or from PC to Macintosh, you might encounter problems because of the differences between platform code pages, especially if you use non-ASCII characters in the upper 128 range.
+When you port a VI from one platform to another, such as from OS X to Windows or from Windows to OS X, you might encounter problems because of the differences between platform code pages, especially if you use non-ASCII characters in the upper 128 range.
 For example, the word café in French uses the extended character é, whose hexadecimal value is \0xE9 on Windows.
 To display this same character é on 32-bit OS X, you use \0x8E.
 However, on 64-bit OS X, you use the two-byte sequence \0xC3\0xA9 to represent the character é.

 LabVIEW performs a code page conversion for elements such as captions, VI and parameter tips and descriptions, VI titles, and other private data.
-Private data is listbox item names, table row and column headers, font used for table cells, graph plot names, graph annotation names, and cursor names.
+Private data includes listbox item names, table row and column headers, font used for table cells, graph plot names, graph annotation names, and cursor names.
 However, LabVIEW does not map labels or string content.
 Labels and string content might not appear as you expect after you port them to a new platform, and you may need to modify them manually.
-Therefore, if you plan to port your VIs from Windows or Linux to Mac OS X and vice versa, avoid using international characters in labels or string content.
-However, you can port a Japanese application without restriction from Windows or Linux to Macintosh because these platforms use the same code page for Japanese.
+Therefore, if you plan to port your VIs from Windows or Linux to OS X and vice versa, avoid using international characters in labels or string content.

-For example, LabVIEW does not map string content because strings can be interpreted as binary information.
-If you communicate with an instrument using GPIB or serial communication and if your instrument expects the binary string \0x63\0x61\0x66\0xE9, this string appears as café on the Windows platform, and it appears as cafÈ on the Macintosh platform.
+LabVIEW does not map string content because strings can be interpreted as binary information.
+If you communicate with an instrument using GPIB or serial communication and if your instrument expects the binary string \0x63\0x61\0x66\0xE9, this string appears as café on the Windows platform, and it appears as cafÈ on the 32-bit OS X platform.
 In both cases, you should send the same binary string to the instrument.
-To avoid this communication error, LabVIEW does not perform character mapping on string values.
+To avoid this type of communication error, LabVIEW does not perform character mapping on string values.